Assuming DVC is already installed, let's initialize it by

 - Data versioning is the core part of DVC for

-large files, datasets, ML models versioning and efficient sharing.
-We'll show
+large files, datasets, machine learning models versioning and efficient

 - Data access shows how to use data artifacts from